 Dremel works on Acrylic nails since it cuts any material.
 Add 60, 80, and 100 grit pads since they make the Dremel a professional tool to shape acrylics.
 Acrylic nails are hard, but with Dremel, they are easy to work on.

 The low grit pads make the tool quick in removing unwanted material.
 Each stroke amounts to efficiency.
 First-timers might go for a higher grit number.
-It still trims down the acrylic nails, but it is slower than low grit.
+It still trims down the acrylic nails but is slower than low grit.

 However, high grit allows you to have a learning process that makes you master the task with ease.
 When making your patterns, use an engraving tool attachment for making desired otters with ease.
-When using the Drymen on acrylic nails, the nail structure is at risk.
+The nail structure is at risk when using the Drymen on acrylic nails.